NCBI-Hackathons/ncbi-cloud-tutorials/Cloud provider tutorials/tutorial_gcp.md

 ![GCP Instance](https://github.com/NCBI-Hackathons/ncbi-cloud-tutorials/blob/master/images/gcp-instance.png "GCP Instance")

-* Click "Create Instance" on the top bar.
+* Click "VM instances" on the top bar.

 * Create an image with the following parameters (choose default if an option is unavailable):
     * Name: trial-vm